 A policy was instituted by the Archdiocese of Indianapolis on July 1, 2003 to ensure a safe environment for children.
-The policy requires a Background Check to be completed every five years for any volunteer who works with or around children.
-A Code of Conduct form must also be signed and on file at school.
+The policy requires a Background Check to be completed every five years for any volunteer who works with or around children as well as an on line course called Safe & Sacred.
 For example, if you volunteer for a PTO committee, field trip, Religious Education, Preschool, Vacation Bible Camp, you should complete these forms.
 It is not necessary if you volunteer solely to be a Bingo worker (weekly or Super Sunday); Festival worker or other parish related activity that does not involve working with children.
-Both forms must be completed 2 weeks prior to volunteering.
+Both things must be completed 2 weeks prior to volunteering.
 The completed Background Check forms will be sent to an independent third party in Indianapolis.
 NO FINANCIAL INFORMATION WILL BE OBTAINED.
 We will receive an acknowledgement that the form has been processed.
 If there is a situation where a volunteer has a criminal history, the results will be sent directly to the pastor.
 All information will be kept confidential.

-The Code of Conduct must be completed after reading the policy on sexual misconduct, which can be obtained from the school office or online at www.archindy.org.
-NOTE: The school and/or parish will not be allowed to accept your act of volunteerism unless you have completed both forms and you are approved.
+The Safe & Sacred on line course must be completed by going to: safe&sacred-archindy.org Register and follow directions.
+NOTE: The school and/or parish will not be allowed to accept your act of volunteerism unless you have completed both the background check and the safe & sacred course.
+A background check must be updated every 5 years.